farkasgzoltan/SSD1306/README.txt

 You will also have to download the Adafruit GFX Graphics core which does all the circles, text, rectangles, etc. You can get it from https://github.com/adafruit/Adafruit-GFX-Library and download/install that library as well

+07/12/2018 @stickbreaker
+Modified by adding refresh cliping rectange to increase i2c performance.
+Changed to use block i2c transfer instead of byte.
+Only i2c interface support.